 Kate Bush’s ‘Hounds of Love’ is a timeless masterpiece

-The moment you realise that Kate Bush is an artist unlike any other can strike you at any time.
+The moment you realise that Kate Bush is an entirely unique artist unlike any other can strike you at any given time.
 For many, it happens upon first listening.
-For me, well, it took a lot longer and with a great deal of pushing, but now I’m atop of this hill (having crawled rather than ran) it’s one I will happily die upon.
+For me, well, it took a lot longer and with a great deal of pushing, but now I’m atop of this hill (having crawled rather than ran), it’s one I will happily die upon.

-In fact, in my twenties, I could be heard across tin-pot pubs scattered around the North widely touting Bush’s work as pop rubbish, fodder for those who dream lavender and prose.
-Essentially; not for me.
+In fact, in my twenties, I could be heard across tin-pot pubs with sawdust floors scattered around the north of England widely touting Bush’s work as pop rubbish, fodder for those who dream in lavender and perfumed prose.
+Essentially; it was not for me.
 Then, as is often the way, I met a beautiful girl who just so happened to have an uncanny resemblance to a certain ‘Babooshka’ loving singer.
-She effortlessly talked me into giving Bush’s album Hounds of Love a listen (“in full!”) before making my sweeping declaration a finality.
+She, a fan, effortlessly talked me into giving Bush’s album Hounds of Love a listen (“in full!”) before making my sweeping declaration a finality.

 I was almost instantly hooked.
-The first hit of ‘Running Up That Hill’ was, when given ample room to breathe, not just a pop masterpiece but was an undulating and intriguing song like none I had ever heard before.
+The first hit of ‘Running Up That Hill’ was, when given ample room to breathe, not just a pop masterpiece but was an undulating and intriguing song like none I had ever heard before or quite possibly since.
 Entrenched in the idea that our protagonist has finally managed to see life through the eyes of her lover, it explored unknown areas of the pop world.
-The seismic shift in my position continued to change and make me look a right twat.
+The seismic shift in my position continued to change and make me look…like a right twat.

 The title track arrives with a simple power that renders it one of the best pop songs ever written.
 Drums thunder like they only do in folklore and Bush’s vocal manages to range from the utterly beautiful to the beautifully guttural.
 Bush expressed herself through her instrument, unlike any artist I had ever heard.